-11 Rock Stars Who Allegedly Slept With Underage Girls
+11 rock stars who allegedly slept with underage girls

 Rock stars aren’t immune to indiscretions even after their prime.
 Case in point: Bill Wyman began a sexual relationship with a teenage girl in the mid-’80s.

 Mandy Smith told the Daily Mail that she began hitting the English club scene at a young age, where she eventually ran into Wyman.
 The two began a relationship when she was 13 and he was in his 30s, and it became sexual when she was 14.
-They married in 1989 to much fanfare, when Smith was 18, but just two years later would get divorced.
-In an added wrinkle, Wyman's son from his first wife ended up marrying Smith's mother.
+They married in 1989 to much fanfare, when Smith was 18, but got divorced just two years later.
+In an added wrinkle, Wyman’s son from his first wife ended up marrying Smith’s mother.

 When the Daily Mail writer asked Smith whether it’s appropriate for a teenage girl to marry a much older man, Smith reacted strongly.

-Note: This story originally ran Feb.
-3, 2016, and has been updated.